 One of the challenges of writing about barbecue and grilling is the confusion of terminology.
 The word barbecue means so many things in so many places.
 Interestingly, this problem isn't restricted to the English language.
-Throughout the Americas, whether it's Spanish or Portuguese, words like parilla, churrasco, and asado, ultimately are referring to meat, grilled over a real fire with smoky flavors.
+Throughout the Americas, whether it's Spanish or Portuguese, words like parilla, churrasco, and asado ultimately refer to meat grilled over a real fire with smoky flavors.

 Kalamazoo Gourmet makes some of the best all fuel grills on the market and the most expensive.
 Their Gaucho Grill offers everything that can be imagined in this style of grill.
-This stainless steel-plated, hand-made grill has a gas powered ignition system, so anything from charcoal to whole logs can be loaded into it and lit without even a match.
-It has an internal, chain driven rotisserie system for added versatility, and this grill can handle a turkey on the spit while also searing steaks.
-At more than $20,000 this is the most expensive grill of its type on the market, but having had the chance to play with this grill, it is a wonder to behold.
+This stainless steel-plated, hand-made grill has a gas-powered ignition system, so anything from charcoal to whole logs can be loaded into it and lit without even a match.
+It has an internal, chain-driven rotisserie system for added versatility, and this grill can handle a turkey on the spit while also searing steaks.
+At more than $20,000, this is the most expensive grill of its type on the market but is a wonder to behold.

 Grillworks is in its second generation of making some of the most spectacular grills of this style in the world.
 These grills were inspired by the company founder's travels in Spain and South America.
 The solid construction and simple design have made these a favorite from some of the most noted culinary celebrities of our age.
 This 36-Inch unit is perfect for the backyard, though at well over $4,000 it to is something of a luxury item.
 The channeled grates keep grease away from the fire and the serious stainless steel construction makes it a grill that will last for many years to come.